droonga/droonga.org/reference/plugin/matching-pattern/index.md

 #### Target path {#syntax-basic-target-path}

-The target path is specified as a string.
+The target path is specified as a string, like:

+    "body.success"

+The matching mechanism of the Droonga Engine interprets it as a dot-separated list of *path components*.
+A path component represents the property in the message with same name.
+So, the example above means the location:

+    {
+      "body": {
+        "success": <target>
+      }
+    }

 #### Avialable operators {#syntax-basic-operators}